San Jose police arrest fourth suspect for 2021 homicide

 SAN JOSE, Calif.
-(KRON) — The San Jose Police Department has arrested a fourth suspect in connection with a 2021 homicide near San Jose State University.
+(KRON) — The San Jose Police Department announced it has arrested a fourth suspect in connection with a 2021 homicide near San Jose State University.

-SJPD identified San Jose residents Dante Disburke, 21, Jvontay Davidson, 21, Quenyshi Blacksher, 20, and Anjali Patel, 24, for their alleged roles in a shooting that left one man dead.
+SJPD identified Dante Disburke, 21, Jvontay Davidson, 21, Quenyshi Blacksher, 20, and Anjali Patel, 24, for their alleged roles in a shooting that left one man dead.

 On April 24, 2021, SJPD responded to a call of a person shot on 88 East San Carlos Street.